-Crawfish Étouffée is another one of those New Orleans classics that is so easy to make and is so over-the-top delicious.
-The creamy sauce, tender crawfish, and perfect amount of Creole seasoning make this a knockout dinner.
+Crawfish Étouffée is an easy-to-make, smothered crawfish dish that is over-the-top delicious.
+The creamy sauce, tender crawfish tails, and perfect amount of Creole seasoning make this a knockout dinner.

 - Salted Butter